 This treadmill comes with a powerful motor, a spacious running surface, and a really high weight capacity- check, check, and check.

 In terms of console features, nothing too fancy here, but it’s got ya covered with a nice selection of workouts, bluetooth capabilities, and an included chest strap.

 I guess it would be nice if it came with bluetooth speakers too, but does anyone really use them anyway?

 And then there’s that warranty which speaks for itself.

-When it comes to the competition, Sole’s F85 is very similar in terms of performance, but it comes with a more sophisticated touch screen console and is about $200 cheaper (although Spirit’s parts warranty is 2x as long).
+When it comes to the competition, Sole’s F85 is very similar in terms of performance, but it comes with a more sophisticated touchscreen console with entertainment apps and streaming capabilities and is usually a little cheaper (although again, Spirit’s parts warranty is over 2x as long).

 Overall though, I think the XT485 is probably Spirit’s best deal when it comes to treadmills and easily one of the best treadmills in this price range.